shaolang/blog/content/posts/xxxx-xx-xx-eip-and-apache-camel.md

 [Correlation Identifier](#correlation-identifier) that specifies which request this reply is for.

+### Return Address
+Making the requestor explicitly specify the reply channel to use has a lot of advantages over other alternatives:

+1. Processing replies may actually take place at an associated callback processor, i.e., not by the requestor itself.
+2. Hard-coding return addresses makes the messaging system fragile to changes.
+3. Inferring the return address based on the source is similarly fragile.

+Another reason for explicit return address is that the (single) replier may be responding to requests from multiple requestors.

+The message header should store the return address, not the body as it's not part of the data being transmitted.
+The message header may need to include the [Correlation Identifier](#correlation-identifier) to inform the requestor which request the reply is for.

 ## Message Channels
 Most of the time, the number of channels to set up is predefined--agreed between applications upfront--as opposed to created dynamically and